Advanced Geographic Information Systems

 Why should I take a GIS class?

-GIS is a multidisciplinary discipline that relates to applications in various other fields.
+GIS is multidisciplinary and relates to applications in various other fields.
 GIS can help deal with complex issues by modeling the earth and developing generalizations about how it functions.
 It can also be used in a variety of ways for any endeavor linking information to features on the ground.

 What is the employment outlook for the GIS industry?